Multiparty equality in the local broadcast model: Conclusion

 \subsection{Open problems}

 A natural problem is whether the fractional lower bound $\tbn^*(G)$ can always be attained by $\opt(G)$.
 We have not been able to find a graph for which the two parameters provably differ.
 A natural class to consider for potential counterexamples is the class of 2-edge-connected cubic graphs, which has a clean expression for~$\tbn^*$.
 For this class we have only been able to find protocols of per-bit cost $3n/8$, while the fractional lower bound is $n/4$.
+Note that if we have $\opt(G)=\tbn^*(G)$ for every graph $G$, then $\opt(G)$ can indeed be computed in polynomial time.

 Another interesting problem is to bound the per-bit complexity of equality as a function of the number of vertices, regardless of any fractional lower bound.
 This question makes sense for the class of all graphs, but also for specific graph classes studied in structural and algorithmic graph theory, such as planar graphs or graphs of bounded treewidth.